aaronpowell/aaronpowell.github.io/src/documents/posts/2011-05-20-jquery-validation-and-dynamic-forms.md

---- cson
+---
   title: "jQuery validation, dynamic forms and a really bad idea"
   metaTitle: "jQuery validation, dynamic forms and a really bad idea"
   description: ""
   revised: "2011-05-21"
   date: "2011-05-20"
-tags: ["jquery","javascript"]
+  tags:
+    - "jquery"
+    - "javascript"
   migrated: "true"
-urls: ["/javascript/jquery-validation-and-dynamic-forms"]
+  urls:
+    - "/javascript/jquery-validation-and-dynamic-forms"
-summary: """
+  summary: ""

-"""
 ---
 Currently at work I'm part of a team that's developing a really JavaScript heavy application and in doing so we're finding problems, challenges and solutions.
 One such that I was working on recently I thought I'd share with you as it was a majour source of frustration, but ultimately I succeeded in it and that made it all the worth while!